Injury in humans: Nervous system

 Injuries to the nervous system include brain injury, spinal cord injury, and nerve injury.
 Trauma to the brain causes traumatic brain injury (TBI), causing "long-term physical, emotional, behavioral, and cognitive consequences".
 Mild TBI, including concussion, often occurs during athletic activity, military service, or as a result of untreated epilepsy, and its effects are typically short-term.
 More severe injuries to the brain cause moderate TBI, which may cause confusion or lethargy, or severe TBI, which may result in a coma or a secondary brain injury.
 TBI is a leading cause of mortality.
 Approximately half of all trauma-related deaths involve TBI.
-Non-traumatic injuries to the brain causeacquired brain injury (ABI).
+Non-traumatic injuries to the brain cause acquired brain injury (ABI).
 This can be caused by stroke, a brain tumor, poison, infection, cerebral hypoxia, drug use, or the secondary effect of a TBI.

 Injury to the spinal cord is not immediately terminal, but it is associated with concomitant injuries, lifelong medical complications, and reduction in life expectancy.
 It may result in complications in several major organ systems and a significant reduction in mobility or paralysis.
 Spinal shock causes temporary paralysis and loss of reflexes.
 Unlike most other injuries, damage to the peripheral nerves is not healed through cellular proliferation.
 Following nerve injury, the nerves undergo degeneration before regenerating, and other pathways can be strengthened or reprogrammed to make up for lost function.
 The most common form of peripheral nerve injury is stretching, due to their inherent elasticity.
 Nerve injuries may also be caused by laceration or compression.